 Small Steps, Frequent Checks

 Instead of teaching a full concept and then checking understanding, break the explanation into two-minute segments with a quick comprehension check after each.
 "Put your thumb up if you can tell me the first step."
-This approach reduces the working memory load at any single point and provides the teacher with immediate feedback about whether the pupil is tracking.
+This approach reduces the working memory load at any single point and provides the teacher with immediate feedback about whether the learner is tracking.

 Explicit Modelling